9 precincts join pilot scheme to enliven districts: URA

 With the proposed new initiatives, train concierges and doormen are to become ambassadors for "hidden finds" at City Hall, there could be car-free zones at Tanjong Pagar on weekends and festive light-ups at Chinatown will be extended to China Place.
 At Paya Lebar, there will be festival celebrations and heritage trails to reflect its Malay and Peranakan heritage.

-Stakeholders submitted a preliminary business plan, outlined proposed initiatives as well as the proposed membership fees to be collected from the business and property owners to fund the proposals in September last year, said the URA in a press release.
+Stakeholders submitted a preliminary business plan, outlined proposed initiatives as well as the proposed membership fees to be collected from the business and property owners to fund the proposals earlier this year, said the URA in a press release.

 A total of nine submissions were received, and all were selected to participate in the BID programme.